 Downsizing can be difficult – Are your managers prepared with effective coping skills?
 Has your company or a company you work for experienced downsizing?
 Possibly the contract or grant wasn’t renewed and that led to budget and program cuts.
 The uncertainty can present anxiety and create a strained culture of the organization.
 The ways that … Read more Use Emotional Intelligence to Cope in Difficult Times

-We are creatures of habit and if we are not in a state of awareness and consciously choose our habits on purpose other habits, possibly bad habits, will settle in and take root.
+We are creatures of habit and if we are not in a state of awareness and consciously choose our habits on purpose, habits will choose themselves, settle in and take root.
 Take our frenemy STRESS – stress is great at inviting unhealthy habits into our lives, especially when we aren’t looking!
-Then, it … Read more Daily Rituals build the Emotionally Resilient, Mentally Strong and Spiritually Sound
+Then, in no time … Read more Daily Rituals Build Mental Strength and Emotional Resiliency

 Brené Brown May 4 at 11:03am · “I’ve realized that one of the most unkind things I can do to somebody is to put them on a pedestal because very soon, inevitably, they’re going to do something that’s going to knock them off it, and then I’m going to have a lot of trouble with … Read more Vulnerability – Living Brave